 - Renewable fuels: Compressed Renewable Natural Gas (CRNG) offers the same benefits of CNG, but with the added reward of having one of the lowest carbon intensities.
 This means the process of producing RNG results in a net carbon reduction.
 Renewable Diesel is a drop in fuel that meets ASTM D975 specification for petroleum diesel.
 Its carbon intensity is ~20 gCO2e/MJ versus “standard” diesel’s 100 gCO2e/MJ.
 There are concerns with renewable fuels like diesel and ethanol that use arable land and water, possibly displacing or consuming food crops,

 - Hydrogen: Hydrogen is considered in two forms, as an Internal Combustion fuel and as an input to fuel cells.
 Naturally occurring hydrogen is usually bound to something else like water or methane and requires energy to “split” and store, and in the case of methane, to sequester the associated carbon.
-This challenges hydrogen’s ESG credentials, since extracting it from water requires clean fresh water, of which there is scarcity in many places, or continued hydrocarbon drilling and extraction for natural gas.
+This challenges hydrogen’s environmental, social and governance (ESG) credentials, since extracting it from water requires clean fresh water, of which there is scarcity in many places, or continued hydrocarbon drilling and extraction for natural gas.
 However, it is seen as a likely challenger to electric solutions for heavy trucking (class 7 and 8) and is being actively pursued in Europe and the U.S. for that purpose.

 With so many options, how do you come up with a strategy that works for your business?
 Here is a quick checklist of questions to consider: